FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Experimental Setup

-The coverage of the tests is measured using Cobertura\footnote{EvoSuite also reports the line level coverage of test cases, but since it only includes the coverage within the target class, Cobertura is used to measure the coverage for all suspicious classes.
-Modifying EvoSuite would eliminate the cost of measuring coverage separately.}.
-We simulate a perfect human oracle by running the generated test suite on the fixed version.
-If a regression test case fails on the fixed version (due to oracle violation or compile error), we regard the test as a failing test.
+\emph{\underline{Human Labelling}}: We \textit{simulate a perfect human oracle querying} by running the generated test cases on the fixed version.
+If a regression test case fails on the fixed version (due to oracle violation or compile error), we consider the test as a failing test case for the buggy version.
+We report results from $\{1, 3, 5, 10\}$ iterations by setting the oracle querying budget, $b_q$, accordingly.